mike01/pypacker/README.md

 ### Testing
 Tests are executed as follows:

-1) Optional: Add Pypacker directory to the PYTHONPATH.
-This is only needed if tests are executed without installing Pypacker
+1) Add Pypacker directory to the PYTHONPATH.

 - cd pypacker
 - export PYTHONPATH=$PYTHONPATH:$(pwd)